boukew99/chitch/.github/readme.md

 1. Select in the top menu bar: `Terminal` / `Run Build Task` or use the shortcut `Ctrl + Shift + B`.
 2. Choose `Test Server` from the menu.
 This will start a testing server.
 3. The echoed URL is a localhost address (something like http://localhost:9000).
 Open this in your web browser to see a preview of the site!

+MacOS:
+You may need to [enable the binary to be allowed to run](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac).

 Windows:
 1. Run `server.bat` from the file browser to start the server.